 In 2021, the ADANN’s social media presence grew substantially, using Facebook, Twitter, and LinkedIn to connect with potential ADANN consumers, disability advocates, and local and state governments.
 Through social media, we get national products, research findings, and news articles about the ADA in consumers’ and advocates’ hands.
 From 2019 to 2020, the ADANN’s social media reach grew by over 70 percent.
 LinkedIn increased its reach by over 240 percent!

-Several national products were developed and published on the ADANN website in the last year, including factsheets like Small Business and ADA Readily Achievable Requirements and ADA, Addiction, and Recovery; research briefs like Health Care Access and the ADA; and legal briefs like Service Animals and the ADA.
-In addition to the legal brief on service animals, a comprehensive resource hub was created, providing information and resources from both the ADANN and its partner organizations.
+Several national products were developed and published on the ADANN website in the last year, including factsheets like The ADA and Caregivers: Frequently Asked Questions and The Americans With Disabilities Act, Addiction and Recovery for State & Local Governments; research briefs like Digital Access and Title III of the ADA; and legal briefs like What Does It Mean to Be “Regarded as Having an Impairment” Under the Americans With Disabilities Amendments Act (ADAAA)?.

 Increasing the Efficiency and Impact of the National Network

 The KT Center develops centralized systems to increase the efficiency and impact of the 10 Regional ADA Centers that comprise the ADANN.

 The KT Center meets this goal through four main activities: